alexagabrielle/cloudsexcitinglife/README.md

 ### Bothering his sisters

 Cloud has 2 sisters, Chloe and Zoe, who are cats.
 They are not very fond of Cloud, let alone anyone.
-They are still salty that he has taken over their territories, and often hiss or swipe at him as he continuously tries to get them to play with him!
+They are still upset that he has taken over their territories, and often hiss or swipe at him as he continuously tries to get them to play with him!

 ![CloudwZoe](IMG_5412.JPG)